Esteves31/Esteves31/README.md

 ## Hi!
 I am Matheus Esteves!!

-I am a Unifesp (University of São Paulo) student and game dev.
+I'm a Unifesp (University of São Paulo) student and game dev.

-- 🌱 Studyng Game Design, Game Development and C++.
+- 📖 Studyng Game Design, Game Development and C++ Development.
-- 📫 Contact: matheus.resteves@gmail.com
+- 🥇 Seeking constancy and improving my tech skills and soft skills.
 - ⚡ Fun fact: my passion for games brought me into the world of technology.

+My portfolio: 🛠 I'm building this, wait a minute 🛠

 ## 📊 Stats